This list of individuals who have been named Honorary Life Members of the

 Viola da Gamba Society over the years is as complete as the editors are able to

 make it at the present time.
-As with Wikipedia, we request additions and
+We request additions and

 corrections and will introduce them as received.
 Please send your input to